D-Goth/hive-agi-protocols/CONTRIBUTING.md

    No contribution may serve or facilitate any use contrary to protection without domination (active political/ideological neutrality, resilience to manipulation, preservation of individuality and dignity).

 3. **Traceability and moral attribution**
-   Any adaptation, extension or reuse must retain an explicit mention of the origin (Hive Project – Loïc HERAUDEAU / Black-Lab.fr), the Charter version used, and the Integrity Clause.
+   Any adaptation, extension or reuse must retain an explicit mention of the origin (Hive Project – Loïc HERAUDEAU / D-Goth - Black-Lab.fr), the Charter version used, and the Integrity Clause.

 4. **Prohibition of denaturation**
    Proposals are explicitly refused if they: